Learn something new every day

 The trumpet is a necessary brass instrument in the horn section of a band.
 The trumpeter commonly fronts the band and is sometimes known as the band leader in certain outfits.
 Some of the main genres that widely utilize trumpet are jazz, big band, and ska.

-Jazz is one of the earliest forms of trumpet music with roots in the early 1920s.
+Jazz is one of the earliest forms of music featuring trumpets, with roots in the early 1920s.
 It began in African-American communities in the United States of America and stems from both African and European musical influences.
 Subgenres include New Orleans-style jazz, swing, and Latin fusion.
 Louis Armstrong, Miles Davis, and Dizzy Gillespie were famous trumpeters and musical geniuses that rallied trumpet music in their respective scenes.

-Big band is a form of trumpet music known for its swinging rhythms, high energy, vintage sound, and brass horn sections.
+Big band is a form of music known for its swinging rhythms, high energy, vintage sound, and brass horn sections.
 Swing music is a subgenre of big band trumpet music that features one or multiple trumpets.
 It was popular in 1930s, 1940s, and 1950s and was performed in ballrooms where patrons could dance in big, open spaces.
 Swing bands often have eight or more members, including a drummer, bassist, guitarist, and any number of horn players, including one or more trumpets.

 Swing music made a huge revival in the 1990s with bands like the Brian Setzer Orchestra, Cherry Poppin’ Daddies, and Big Bad Voodoo Daddy.
 All of these bands utilized the trumpet to trademark their sounds.
 The trumpet plays the highest register of the brass family and can be the most prominent sound in the horn section.
 Frank Sinatra was an early innovator of swing music who was backed by a horn section featuring trumpet players.